codepress/admin-columns/readme.txt

 == Screenshots ==

-1. The Codepress Admin Columns settings page.
+1. Settings page of the Codepress Admin columns plugin.
+2. Options for the Custom Field Column.
+3. Posts Screen with custom columns.

 == Changelog ==